Metering in Ardour

 Left clicking resets a whole group, and

 Overview of meter types

-Due to layout concerns and consistent look&feel all meters available in Ardour itself are bar-graph type meters.
+Due to layout concerns and consistent look and feel all meters available in Ardour itself are bar-graph type meters.
 Corresponding needle-style meters—which take up more visual screen space—are available as LV2 plugins (see image on the right): meters.lv2.